15 Writing Prompts to Start Writing Your Book Today

 These 15 nonfiction writing prompts will not only give you ideas of what to write about, but they will also give you experience as a nonfiction writer.
 These prompts use Trivium Writing’s 4-goal framework.
 This framework takes into account the different writing purposes, and it forces you to structure your thoughts in a way that’s compelling to your reader.
 The 4 goals are: describe, narrate, explain, and argue.

 As you go through these writing prompts, think about the WHO, the WHAT, the WHY, the WHERE, and the HOW.
 Question words help us structure our thoughts on paper, and they make our writing more complete, more substantial.
 Though some of the prompts are explicit about using question words, make sure you always keep them at the back of your mind.
 Use these writing exercises to write short personal essays or slowly build your book idea.

-Writing Prompt #1: Describe the achievement that makes you feel the proudest (what, why, how, when, where).
+Describe the achievement that makes you feel the proudest (what, why, how, when, where)

 This writing prompt requires you to think about your greatest victory.
 It’s a great thought experiment to get started with your book because it relates to what you can teach other people.
 Although we tend to emphasize our failures and downplay our victories, it’s important to take a realistic look at what we’ve achieved to kick-start our writing process.
 Use this writing prompt to uncover your value and what you can share with the world.

-Writing Prompt #2: Narrate your greatest failure (include all the different stages and emotions involved).
+Narrate your greatest failure (include all the different states and emotions involved).